 I believe that Scripture instructs me not to participate in pagan customs.
 So, I chose to abstain from observing Christmas.
 That is my choice; you do not have to agree – and that is your choice.

 A Call for Common Sense

 I don’t say “Merry Christmas,” and it has nothing to do with any kind of “war on Christmas.”
 I simply do not believe it is honoring or pleasing to God, nor is it something He would want me to do.
 If I am out somewhere and someone wishes me a Merry Christmas, I just smile.
 Sometimes I say, “Thank you.”
 But I am not offended.

 Is there a war on Christmas?
 I don’t know, but I doubt it.
 Rather, I think there is a war on Christians.
-We in the Messianic and Hebrew Roots movement should be very careful that we do not join in the battle against Christmas and inadvertently wage war on Christians, most of whom sincerely believe they are honoring God in celebrating the birth of His Son.
+We who are pursuing the Hebraic roots of our faith should be very careful that we do not join in the battle against Christmas and inadvertently wage war on Christians, most of whom sincerely believe they are honoring God in celebrating the birth of His Son.
 If given the opportunity, you can gently offer an explanation (Galatians 6:1, 1 Peter 3:14-15), but don’t call them “pagan.”
 I have yet to meet a Christian sun worshipper.

 I will not celebrate Christmas, and neither will I stop someone else from doing so.
 I will explain to them why I do not, and pray that God through His Holy Spirit will reveal the same truth to them that He did to me.
 That, I believe, is pleasing to my Father.